If your Google Display ads aren’t bringing you the ROI you want, one of these reasons could be to blame.

 - Monitor placement performance, then exclude what isn’t working

-If something seems off, it probably is, so take the time to double-check your campaign settings and watch performance closely.
-Once you pull the data, you’ll be glad you did.
+If something seems off, it probably is.
+Take the time to double-check your campaign settings and watch performance closely.
+Once you pull the data, we bet you’ll be glad you did.